 When the frenzied pace of life feels unsustainable, travel awaits with the promise of new perspectives and flavors to discover.

-In the Bricktown Entertainment District, families can try their hand at a little friendly competition at Brickopolis and HeyDay Entertainment, or linger awhile along the Bricktown Canal where you’ll find water taxi rides, plus a variety of dining and unique retail shops such as Painted Door Gift Boutique and Exhibit C.
+In the nearby Bricktown Entertainment District, families can try their hand at a little friendly competition at Brickopolis and Revolutions Lower Bricktown, or linger awhile along the Bricktown Canal where you’ll find water taxi rides, plus a variety of dining and unique retail shops such as Painted Door Gift Boutique and Exhibit C.

 Art and Western heritage enthusiasts will want to make time to mosey over to the National Cowboy & Western Heritage Museum, which is also in the Adventure District.
 Adults and kids alike will be transported back in time as you stroll through Prosperity Junction, a replica turn-of-the-twentieth-century cattle town.
 Their newest addition, Liichokoshkomo’ (Chickasaw for Let’s Play!), brings to life replicas of a Kiowa Tipi, Puebloan Cliff Dwelling, Prairie Sod House, Chickasaw Council House, plus a trading post and train depot.

 My family enjoys visiting national parks and monuments during our travels since they often provide unique learning opportunities for all generations.
 The Oklahoma City National Memorial & Museum was forged from the destruction and heartache of the Oklahoma City bombing on April 19, 1995.
 While the Memorial and Museum are maintained and operated through a private, non-profit foundation, National Park Rangers are available for talks while visiting the Outdoor Symbolic Memorial.
 They assist visitors in making a deep connection to this event and the important place it holds in American history.
-There’s also a special 25th Anniversary Junior Ranger badge available online.
+There are also special Junior Ranger and Oklahoma Outdoor Ranger badges available online.

 The interactive Museum exhibits are thoughtfully curated for those that lived through and remember this tragic event, as well as to share stories of hope, resiliency and strength for younger generations.
 While this experience centers on an emotional event, it also led our family to have interesting and meaningful conversations about how the lessons learned are still relevant and the Oklahoma Standard that lives on today.